 We’re excited to offer in-person curator tours of Fluid Formations: The Legacy of Glass in the Pacific Northwest.
 Learn more about the artists and artwork featured in this stunning exhibition from the Museum’s Curator of Art, Amy Chaloupka, who organized this exhibition in partnership with Museum of Glass, galleries, and individual artists.
 Tours last one hour, will be limited to six people per tour, and require pre-registration.
 Participants will need to wear face coverings while visiting the Museum and participating in the tour.

 City of Bellingham Self-Guided Historic Tours

-Experience the evolution of downtown Bellingham through historic photographs available as a “Desktop Tour” for your computer.
+While we aren’t offering tours of our buildings, you can go on a self-guided outdoor walking tour of Bellingham.
+Experience the evolution of downtown Bellingham through historic photographs available as an interactive story map on your smart phone (or on your desktop computer if you want an armchair tour).
 You will see how downtown has changed since the first settlers arrived in 1852.
 Photos are from the Whatcom Museum’s Photo Archives.
-To take the Desktop Tour visit www.cob.org/historytours.
+To take the tour visit www.cob.org/historytours.